-This impact is for 49,085 square feet (1.13 acres) of PMA impacts for site access and partial construction of MC-631, Suitland Parkway.
+This impact is requesting 49,085 square feet (1.13 acres) of PMA impacts for site access and partial construction of MC-631, Suitland Parkway.
 This impact area was chosen to provide adequate and safe access, while reducing the need for additional PMA impacts.
 A bridge is proposed for the stream crossing to further reduce impacts to regulated water ways.
-The applicant is proposing reforestation, where possible, to off-set the clearing from grading and provide additional buffer support.
+The applicant is proposing reforestation where possible to off-set the clearing from grading and provide additional buffer support.
+This impact is supported as proposed.